 5.1 Back-up Security.
-Is it customary in Canada to take a "back-up" security interest over the seller's ownership interest in the receivables and the related security, in the event that the sale is deemed by a court not to have been perfected?
+Is it customary in Canada to take a "back-up" security interest over the seller's ownership interest in the receivables and the related security, in the event that an outright sale is deemed by a court (for whatever reason) not to have occurred and have been perfected?

 No. That may be interpreted as contrary to the intent of the parties to treat the transaction as a sale.
-In any event, as long as the assignment is perfected as an assignment, if it is recharacterised by a court as a secured financing, the perfected assignment will also constitute perfection of the security interest in common law provinces.
+In any event, so long as the assignment is perfected as an assignment, if it is recharacterised by a court as a secured financing, the perfected assignment will also constitute perfection of the security interest in common law provinces.